Interstitial lung disease

 Overview

-Interstitial lung disease can be caused by long-term exposure to hazardous materials, such as asbestos.
+Interstitial lung disease can have many causes, including long-term exposure to hazardous materials such as asbestos.
 Some types of autoimmune diseases, such as rheumatoid arthritis, also can cause interstitial lung disease.
-In some cases, however, the causes remain unknown.
+But the cause isn't known sometimes.
+ILD can have many causes, so treatment varies.

-Once lung scarring occurs, it's generally irreversible.
-Medications may slow the damage of interstitial lung disease, but many people never regain full use of their lungs.
-Lung transplant is an option for some people who have interstitial lung disease.
+The disease may get worse slowly or rapidly at a pace that often can't be predicted.
+Once lung scarring occurs, it generally isn't reversible.
+Treatment focuses on keeping more scarring from occurring, managing symptoms and making quality of life better.
+Medicines may slow the damage of interstitial lung disease, but many people never fully use their lungs again.
+Lung transplant is an option for some people who have ILD.

 Symptoms

-The primary signs and symptoms of interstitial lung disease are:
+The main symptoms of interstitial lung disease are:

-• Shortness of breath at rest or aggravated by exertion
+• Shortness of breath at rest or shortness of breath that worsens with physical activity.

 When to see a doctor

-By the time symptoms appear, irreversible lung damage has often already occurred.
-Nevertheless, it's important to see your doctor at the first sign of breathing problems.
-Many conditions other than interstitial lung disease can affect your lungs, and getting an early and accurate diagnosis is important for proper treatment.
+By the time symptoms appear in certain types of interstitial lung disease, lasting lung damage has already occurred.
+That's why it's important to see your healthcare professional at the first sign of breathing problems.
+Many conditions other than ILD can affect your lungs.
+Getting an early and correct diagnosis is important for proper treatment.

 Causes